 "There's something for everyone" may be cliché, but for Austin and the surrounding area, it's true!
 As one of the fastest-growing cities in the country, Austin, TX, is chock full of great food, quirky local sights and world-class museums.
 Still, despite its size, Austin leaves plenty of space to connect with nature and the thrill of the outdoors.

 Whether you tent camp, RV camp, or stay in one of our Deluxe Cabins, you will find plenty of on-site amenities to ensure a relaxing and entertaining experience during your time in Austin.
-However, if you are looking for what to do near Austin, here are some of our favorite places to go and things to see at the best of South and North Austin's attractions.
-Our helpful front desk staff if you need more information.
+However, if you are looking for what to do near Austin, here are some of our favorite places to go, things to see at the best of South and North Austin's attractions.
+Our helpful front desk staff can help if you need more information.

 McKinney Falls State Park

 Located just 20 minutes away is a beautiful state park that has just under nine miles of trails and weekend outdoor programming.
 As you watch Onion Creek flow over the limestone ledges and explore the trails of the Hill Country woodlands, you'll wonder how all this beauty can lie within Austin's city limits.
 Spend a day splashing in the pools, or get some exercise scrambling over boulders or biking the trails.
 The local creeks are also a great place to enjoy some peaceful fishing.

 Whether you are in pursuit of some largemouth bass and catfish or searching for a place to relax and unwind with the whole family, you're sure to love all the recreational opportunities at Walter E. Long Lake.
 Just four blocks from the Walter E. Long Metropolitan Park, this lake offers fishing, kayaking, swimming, floating and picnicking.
 There are large mowed easements that are great for hiking or walking your dog.
 For a more thrilling visit, be sure to pack your Jet Ski and explore the water.

 Austin, TX 78724